The S02A abend is related to improper serialization of the Internal Reader.

 TYPE IS SYSOUTL

-I then add the INTRDR DD to my startup JCL so there are now two DDs for the Internal Reader, one for WTOEXIT to use and one for user applications to use via the SYSOUTL LINE.
+Then add the INTRDR DD to the startup JCL so there are now two DDs for the Internal Reader, one for WTOEXIT to use and one for user applications to use via the SYSOUTL LINE.

 //JESRDR DD SYSOUT=(A,INTRDR),DCB=(RECFM=FB,LRECL=80,BLKSIZE=80)